-- (a) Participants.
+- (1) Participants.
 Counsel who will be primarily responsible for handling the trial of the matter must participate in the conference.
 Clients and their insurance carriers may participate as well.
-Counsel may request an in-person ADR conference at the Court in lieu of the phone conference by calling the ADR Unit. - (b) Participation in the Conference Call.
-For the convenience of the parties, the Court provides a dial-in conference line for all ADR phone conferences.
-Unless otherwise directed, counsel should reserve one half-hour for each such conference call. - Preparation.
-Before the phone conference, counsel are expected to have complied with ADR L.R.
-3-5(a) and (b). - (d) Request to Continue the ADR Phone Conference.
-Requests to continue the ADR Phone Conference must be directed to the ADR Unit at (415) 522-2199 or ADR@cand,uscourts.gov.
+Counsel may request an in-person ADR conference at the Court in lieu of the phone conference by calling the ADR Unit. - (2) Participation in the Conference Call.
+For the convenience of the parties, the court provides a dial-in conference line for all ADR Phone Conferences.
+The callin service the court uses does require a long-distance telephone call.
+If the cost of calling the number presents a problem, parties are instructed to contact the ADR Office and other arrangements will be made.
+The Court will reserve one half-hour for each such conference call. - (3) Preparation.
+Before the phone conference, counsel must review with their clients these ADR Local Rules, the handbook entitled Dispute Resolution Procedures in the Northern District of California on the Court's ADR website at cand.uscourts.gov/adr.
+The Clerk's Office will print copies upon request for pro se parties. - (4) Request to Continue the ADR Phone Conference.
+Requests to continue the ADR Phone Conference must be directed to the ADR Unit at (415) 522-2199. - (5) Stipulation Following ADR Phone Conference.
+Parties who stipulate to an ADR process after the phone conference may do so on a form provided by the Court pursuant to ADR L.R.
+3-5(c) or in their Case Management Statement, or may file a separate stipulation and proposed order pursuant to ADR L.R.
+2-3.